 General Information on The University of Texas at Austin College of Pharmacy: Provides education and training to more than 500 professional students as well as approximately 130 graduate students, post-graduate residents and post-graduate fellows.
-The college makes its home in a two-building complex on the main campus of UT Austin.
-Joint program with the University of Texas Health Science Center at San Antonio.
-Cooperative programs with the University of Texas at El Paso and the University of Texas-Pan American in Edinburg.
+The college makes its home in a two-building complex on the main campus of UT Austin and has a joint program with the University of Texas Health Science Center at San Antonio and cooperative programs with the University of Texas at El Paso and the University of Texas-Pan American in Edinburg.

 UT pharmacy students receive high quality instruction in the basic pharmaceutical sciences, pharmacy administration, and pharmacy practice.
 Clinical education sites in the Austin/Temple/Waco area, El Paso, the Rio Grande Valley, the University of Texas Health Science Center at San Antonio, the University of Texas Southwestern Medical Center in Dallas, the M.D.
 Anderson Cancer Center in Houston, and the University of Texas Medical Branch in Galveston.
-Honors Program and a Pharm.D. /Ph.D. for students who show interest in academic and/or research careers.
+Honors Program and a Pharm.D. /Ph.D. are available for students who show interest in academic and/or research careers.